 Emma Talbot is based in London.
 Recent one person exhibitions include: ‘Step Inside Love’, domobaal London; ’Unravel These Knots’, The Freud Museum, London; ’Time After Time’ Petra Rinck Galerie, Düsseldorf.
 Recent group exhibitions include: The John Moores Painting Prize, 2016, Walker Art Gallery, Liverpool, ‘Comic Tragics’, Art Gallery Of Western Australia, Perth, Galerie Onrust, Amsterdam, ‘Graphics Interchange Format’, Focal Point Gallery, Southend, ‘The Birmingham Show’, Eastside Projects, Birmingham.
 Talbot’s work is featured in two Thames and Hudson publications: ‘100 Painters Of Tomorrow’, Kurt Beers and ‘Drawing People’, Roger Malbert.
 Her work is in The Saatchi Collection, David Roberts Collection, Art Gallery Of Western Australia Collection.

-Frederic Huska is an artist using photography and researcher.
+Frederic Huska is an artist using photography and research.
 Originally from France, he recently completed a PhD with practice at Ulster University in Belfast.
 His photographic practice has taken him to various cities across the world, including Marseille, Prague, London, New York, and more recently Los Angeles.
 He has exhibited internationally at the Lennox Contemporary Gallery in Toronto, 2008; Kathleen Cullen Fine Art Gallery in New York, 2009; the Royal College of Art in London, 2010; the Fine Art College of Shanghai University in Shanghai, 2013; Ku Art Gallery in Beijing, 2013; Belfast Exposed Gallery in Belfast, 2014.
 He is a visiting lecturer at the Belfast School of Art, Ulster of University.

 Hamza Halloubi was born in 1982 in Tangier, Morocco.
 He studied visual art at La Cambre, Brussels and at HISK (Higher Institute for Fine Arts) in Ghent, Belgium.
 Halloubi’s work shows an interest both in the grammar and semiotics of film and language.
 These rather theoretical fields are then linked to more subjective issues such as memory and translation.
 Taking personal experience as a point of departure and filtering it through more abstract concepts, Hamza Halloubi creates inviting visual metaphors.
 His films develop an aesthetic that tries to merge the internal poetics of human encounters with a rather conceptual approach.
 His light boxes and installations investigate language’s ability to evoke narratives from fragmented writings.
 Hamza Halloubi lives and works in Amsterdam, Brussels and Tangier.